daivikpurani/Distributed-SQL-Query-Engine/README.md

 # Distributed SQL Query Engine

-A distributed SQL query engine I've been building as a hands-on ramp-up project to better understand how modern databases plan and execute queries across multiple nodes.
+A distributed SQL query engine I've been building as a hands-on project to better understand how modern databases plan and execute queries across multiple nodes.

 This project is intentionally not a full production database.
 The goal is to learn by building: take real design patterns from distributed query engines, implement them end to end, and understand where complexity actually comes from.